Oberheim OB-X8 Analog Polyphonic Synthesizer

 rig which operates heavily on MIDI, and I wanted to avoid

-keyboards as most stages where I live are not very big.
-The
+adding keyboards as most stages where I live are not very big.

-solution is rackmount modules which can be remotely controlled and
+The ideal solution is rackmount modules which can be remotely

 Part of the solution arose when the OB-X8 keyboard was

-When introduced there were some YouTube demos and the results
+available.
+When introduced there were some YouTube demos and

-very promising.
-I was one of the first customers to acquire
+the results sounded very promising.
+I was one of the first

 imperfections - of the legacy models.
 It isn't a complete